Differentially Private Synthetic Data via Foundation Model APIs 1: Images: ( )

 \myparaemphtightestn{(4) Thresholding (\cref{line:threshold}, \cref{alg:voting}).} When the number of generated samples is large, the majority of the histogram will be DP noise added above.
 To make the signal-noise ratio larger, we set a threshold $\threshold$ to each bin of the histogram.
 Similar ideas have been used in DP set union \cite{gopi2020differentially}.

 In summary, we called the above fitness function \emph{\dpvotingname{}}.
 Note that it is not the traditional ``histogram'' on a continuous space that requires binning.
-Instead, it is a histogram built on the generated samples: the value of $i$-th bin means the (privatized) number of \revision{private samples} whose nearest neighbor among the generated samples is the $i$-th sample.
+Instead, it is a histogram built on the generated samples: the value of $i$-th bin means the (privatized) number of \revision{private samples} whose nearest neighbor among the generated ones is the $i$-th sample.
+See \cref{app:related_work} for related work.

 \myparatightestn{Parent selection (\cref{line:histogram_sampling}).} We sample from the population according to the \dpvotingname{} so that a sample with more private samples around is more likely to be selected.